-59. The AYP participation rate assures that a minimur a minimum number of students in each subgroup levels) will participate in the state's assessments participate in the state's assessments participate in the state of the sta (at both the school and district
+59. The AYP participation rate assures that a minimum a minimum number of students in each subgroup levels) will participate in the state's assessments participate. (at both the school and district

 Francisco Escobedo, Ed.D.

-Print Name of Superintendent -
+Print Name of Superintendent

-Signature of Superintendent -
+Signature of Superintendent

-Date -
+Date